braverock/FactorAnalytics/README.md

 `LogMktCap`, `PM12M1M`, `ROE`.
 This data greatly facilitates the educational value to users of the fundamental factor model in FactorAnalytics.
 The package developers wish to thank S&P Global Market Intelligence for kindly contributing this data, which will improving learning outcomes for all.

-## Installing from Source

-At present, this is the preferred method of installation.
-To do so, your git installation will first need to support git large file storage (LFS).

-Instruction for installing are LFS are here: https://docs.github.com/en/github/managing-large-files/versioning-large-files/installing-git-large-file-storage

-Plenty of documentation exists for cloning github repos and then building packages locally.
-A simple search specifying your IDE and OS should do.

-Note a bug in `remotes`/`devtools` prevents the package from being loaded using `install_github("braverock/FactorAnalytics")`.
-Please see [r-lib/remotes/issues/637](https://github.com/r-lib/remotes/issues/637).

 ## Presentations and vignettes on FactorAnalytics